 Repair Your Car with Maven Motors

-Maven Motors is dedicated to helping every customer find the car of their dreams, and keep the cars that they have in great shape.
+Maven Motors body shop is dedicated to helping every customer find the car of their dreams, and keep the cars that they have in great shape.
 From auto sales to collision repair, we can meet all of your car buying and maintenance needs.
-We pride ourselves on honesty and integrity and always doing what is right for you.
+We pride ourselves on honesty and integrity and always doing what is right for our customers.
 To learn more about our services, contact us today by calling (410) 358-1114 or visit our auto body shop at 4111 Primrose Ave, Baltimore, MD 21215.